ckouder/Learning-notes/first-question.md

 ### 7.Abstract common styles from CSS into variables and classes

 Have you ever met such condition?
 You want to refresh a color into another color in CSS but the color is everywhere inside this file.
-So you keep searching and searching to the end of the document.
+So you keep searching and searching until the end of the document.
 That's idotic, complex and time-consuming!
 The best way to deal with this condition is to abstract those styles into CSS variables or classes, use them directly in HTML file.
 For example:

 ```html
 ...